pommevilla/calc_mcn/readme.md

 More information about the Gauss code of a knot diagram can be found [here][gaussinfo].

+This code was used to calculate meridional coloring number for all prime knots of 13, 14, 15, and 16 crossings.
+Spreadsheets containing this information is available on Alexandra Kjuchukova's website [here][bridgelink].
+Further information can be find there.

 ## To Do

 - [ ] Implement dynamic programming solution
 - [ ] Complete Description
 - [ ] Complete Details
-- [ ] Post meridional coloring numbers for 13-, 14-, 15-, 16-crossing knots.
+- [x] ~~Post~~ Link meridional coloring numbers for 13-, 14-, 15-, 16-crossing knots.
 - [ ] *(long term)* Publish `knot_utils` package

 ## Contact